uabrc/CINL-Docs/source/bids/heudiconv.rst

 First, each type of functional scan will have an associated ``*_bold.json`` file in the main ``nifti`` folder.
-Open it in a json file editor such as Atom (available in Applications > Accessories on Cheaha) or VScode.
+Open it in a json file editor such as Atom (available in Applications > Accessories on Cheaha).
 Remove the "CogAtlasID" field if its entry is only "TODO".
 For later versions of Heudiconv, it is in an acceptable form of a URL so can be left alone.

 Lastly, you need to associate the fieldmaps with their corresponding scans.
 This can be done manually or through a custom script.
 For the manual process, open